StarRocks/starrocks/docs/loading/Loading_data_template.md

 ***Note: descriptive text***
 ```

-## Finally, the start of the template:
+## Finally, the start of the template

 ***Note: If there are multiple recommended choices, tell the
 reader this in the intro.
 For example, when loading from S3,